 The young man caught me staring and came over.
 My initial nervousness at being approached by a naked, armed man was offset by the obvious friendliness displayed on his face, which looked part-Oriental, part-normal.
 We got to chatting, standing side-by-side at the pool table, and I can honestly say that Ken Akanoru* would become one of the most interesting individuals I have ever met (and being, as I am, the sort of noted luminary who attracts all sorts of interesting bohemians, this is quite a claim).

 It transpired that Ken had been born in Japan to a Japanese mother and American father, but, as a baby, he had been abandoned by his parents and left by the side of a road.
-He was fortunately discovered and later adopted by the aged monks of some sort of Shaolin Temple style kung-fu coven (I apologise for the vagueness of the description; Ken wasn’t exactly a stickler for details, or even consistency).
+He was fortunately discovered and later adopted by the aged monks of some sort of Shaolin Temple style kung-fu coven (I apologise for the vagueness of the description; Ken wasn’t exactly a stickler for details).

 Harshly schooled in the arts – both martial and regular – he became an accomplished Shaolin Kung-Fu practitioner.
 At fifteen he left his monastic home and made his way to Brazil, where he scraped together a living as a street fighter**.